felliperey/webstamp/readme.md

 ```

-Some Laravel folders (like vendor) do not change, so it is not necessary to send them to the repository, it can be obtained through the command:
+To install the composer dependencies for Laravel, execute the command:

 ```
 composer install
 ```

 Gulp is the responsible to get all views, css, images and javascripts files(folder resources), compile them and send to the public folder.